-AASHE empowers higher education faculty, administrators, staff, and students to be effective change agents and drivers of sustainability innovation.
+AASHE empowers higher education faculty, administrators, staff and students to be effective change agents and drivers of sustainability innovation.
 AASHE enables members to translate information into action by offering essential resources and professional development to a diverse, engaged community of sustainability leaders.
 We work with and for higher education to ensure that our world's future leaders are motivated and equipped to solve sustainability challenges.
-To learn more, visit aashe. org.
+Visit aashe.org to learn more.

-Released November 6, 2017. © 2017 Association for the Advancement of Sustainability in Higher Education (AASHE) Content, analysis, and design by Monika Urbanski, AASHE Edited by Julian Dautremont-Smith, Andrea Huggins, Jade Chalkley, AASHE 2401 Walnut Street Suite 102 Philadelphia, PA 19103 • (888) 347-9997 • www.aashe.org • info@aashe.org
+Released November 6, 2017.

+© 2017 Association for the Advancement of Sustainability in Higher Education (AASHE)

+Content, analysis, and design by Monika Urbanski, AASHE

+Edited by Jade Chalkley, Julian Dautremont-Smith, Andrea Huggins, Chris Pelton, & Crystal Simmons (AASHE) 2401 Walnut Street Suite 102 Philadelphia, PA 19103 • (888) 347-9997 • www.aashe.org • info@aashe.org